icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 - **Type**: Update method
 - **Parameters**: A vector of `Event` records.
-- **Returns**: A vector of option types either indicating the successful processing with a vector of `nat` representing message identifiers, or an error as `PublishError`.
+- **Returns**: A vector of option types either indicating the successful processing with a vector of `nat` representing notification identifiers, or an error as `PublishError`.
 - **Summary**: Accepts a list of events from publishers and attempts to process and distribute these events to relevant subscribers.
 It responds with either a list of event identifiers that have been successfully broadcasted or errors encountered during the process.
 Note: Relays will use this endpoint and implementations will need to inspect the source to see if it matches the caller...if not, then it should be assumed the item is a relay and care should be taken to validate the sender.

-#### icrc72_confirm_messages
+#### icrc72_confirm_notificationss

 - **Type**: Update method
 - **Parameters**: A vector of `nat` representing notifications identifiers.
-- **Returns**: A variant indicating `allAccepted` if all messages are successfully confirmed, or `itemized` with a vector of options detailing individual confirmation results.
+- **Returns**: A variant indicating `allAccepted` if all notifications are successfully confirmed, or `itemized` with a vector of options detailing individual confirmation results.
-- **Summary**: Used by subscribers to confirm the receipt and processing of messages.
-It helps in managing message flow and tracking subscriber engagement and reliability.
-Errors specific to each message confirmation are addressed individually.
+- **Summary**: Used by subscribers to confirm the receipt and processing of notifications.
+It helps in managing notification flow and tracking subscriber engagement and reliability.
+Errors specific to each notification confirmation are addressed individually.